-OPC Sets the Operation Complete bit (bit 0) in the Standard Event Status
+OPC Sets the Operation Complete bit (bit 0) in the Standard Event Status of the sequential nature of all operations.

 Register.
 This will happen immediately the command is executed because is executed because all commands are sequential.

 OPC?
 Query Operation Complete status.